Stenstromen/kubectx-edit/README.md

 ./target/release/kubectx-edit
 ```

-## Kubeconfig in none default location
+## Kubeconfig in non-default location

 If your kubeconfig is in a non-default location, you can set the `KUBECONFIG` environment variable to the path of your kubeconfig file.